Towards holographic color superconductivity in QCD: Setup

 For the choices of the potentials in the $S_\psi$-sector, similar to the other sectors above, we also require the potentials to remain flat in the string frame at large $\phi$, by imposing

 Therefore a simple Ansatz we can use is

-where the constant parameters $Z_0$,~$C_0$,~$L_0$, ~$c_Z$, ~$c_M$, and $c_L$ specify the properties and extent of the paired phase in the phase diagram.
+where the constant parameters $Z_0$,~$C_0$,~$L_0$, ~$c_Z$,~$c_M$, and $c_L$ specify the properties and extent of the paired phase in the phase diagram.
 Our conventions are such that the characteristic scale of the coupling $e^\phi$ in the RG flow (e.g. where one exits the perturbative near boundary region of the flow) is $e^\phi \sim 8\pi^2 \sim 100$.
 Consequently, natural choices for the values of the numerical coefficients $c_Z$,~$c_M$, and $c_L$ are rather small.
+The Ansatz in~\eqref{potscs} may look simple, but note that it has essentially the same form as the Ansatz of the potentials in the DBI actions, Eqs.~\eqref{eq:Vgdef}--\eqref{w(phi)}: we add the minimal amount of terms to account for the expected UV and IR behavior, so that the fit parameters only vary the size of the UV and IR terms separately.
+The subleading UV terms of, e.g.,~\eqref{eq:Vgdef} are absent here, because the field theory RG flow of the operator will not be specified.
+Such simple choices were enough to model QCD phenomenology at nonzero temperature in the gravity and DBI sectors discussed above, leading to structureless and monotonic behavior for all potentials after the fit, and we expect the same to happen here.

 According to the holographic dictionary, $\psi$ is dual to a charged scalar operator $\mathcal{O}_\psi$ whose vacuum expectation value serves as the order parameter.
 We follow a simplified approach where we interpret this operator to be a quark bilinear, so that its dimension equals three in the UV limit close to the boundary, which means setting $C_0\ell^2=3$ in the potentials.
 This is a simplification because expected quark bilinear order parameters for various paired phase in QCD are not gauge singlets.
 There are also gauge-invariant operators formed out of a higher number of quark fields whose expectation values work as order parameters~\cite{Alford:2007xm}, but since our aim here is not to construct a precise model for a specific superconductor phase, we find it more natural to interpret $\mathcal{O}_\psi$ as a diquark operator.